-Custom fields are data field that is not automatically filled in by Mapsly.
-They are useful in cases when you'd like to enter some text strings or metric values by hand, or using automation (for example to sync them from the corresponding CRM records), or when you're creating a territory group into which you'll then be importing a GeoJson or KML file that contain your data.
+Custom fields are data fields that Mapsly does not automatically fill in.
+They are helpful in cases when you'd like to enter some text strings or metric values by hand, or using automation (for example, to sync them from the corresponding CRM records), or when you're creating a territory group into which you'll then be importing a GeoJson or KML file that contains your data.

 To add a custom data field, select Custom: text or Custom: number, depending on the desired field type.

-Select whether you'd like your territories have a color based on the value of one of the metrics that you added above in Data fields, or a fixed default color.
+Select whether you'd like your territories to have a color based on the value of one of the metrics you added above in Data fields or a fixed default color.

-In case of a metric-based color you'll see additional options:
+In the case of a metric-based color, you'll see additional options:

 using which you can: